-Read on for 15 of our favorite traditional and not-so-traditional recipes to make this year's seder a smashing success, whether you’re spending it with family or turning to Zoom for a virtual celebration.
+Read on for 15 of our favorite traditional and not-so-traditional recipes to make this year's seder a smashing success.
 You can find our favorite Passover desserts right here.

 A note about the recipes that follow: Though some were designed with Passover in mind, others are meant to be more all-purpose, which means some of them contain ingredients not considered kosher for Passover—or, at least, not considered by everyone to be such.
 These may include soy sauce (which can be substituted with kosher tamari), Worcestershire sauce (fish-free Worcestershire may be substituted), distilled white vinegar, mustard, rice, and legumes.